KxSystems/docs/docs/ml/index.md

 The [Machine Learning Toolkit](toolkit/) is at the core of q centered machine learning functionality.
 This library contains functions that cover the following areas.

--  Accuracy metrics to test the performance of the models built.
+-  Accuracy [metrics](toolkit/utilities/metric.md) to test the performance of constructed machine learning models.
--  Pre-processing data prior to the application of machine learning algorithms.
+-  [Pre-processing](toolkit/utilities/preproc.md) data prior to the application of machine learning algorithms.
--  An implementation of the FRESH algorithm for feature extraction and selection on structured time series data.
+-  An implementation of the [FRESH](toolkit/fresh.md) algorithm for feature extraction and selection on structured time series data.
+-  [Utility](toolkit/utilities/util.md) functions which are useful in many machine learning applications but do not fall within the other sections of the toolkit.

 The library is available [here](https://github.com/KxSystems/ml).